-While there are many health benefits, there are also some potential flaxseed oil side effects.
-This page lists the main side effects occasionally reported and suggests a flaxseed oil dosage to reduce the chances of a negative reaction.
+While there are many health benefits, there are also some potential flaxseed oil negative effects.
+This page lists the main 5 side effects of flax oil occasionally reported and suggests a dosage to reduce the chances of a negative reaction.

 The omega-3 fatty acids in flax oil can help make blood platelets less sticky, potentially reducing the chances of a dangerous blood clot forming in our arteries.